Submissions

 • Discussion

 Again, this structure is mandatory for any papers presenting results of any numerical or applied nature.
 Authors may add subsections as needed.
-Please note that purely mathematical papers and review articles are the only exceptions to this rule.
+Please note that purely mathematical papers and review articles are exceptions to this rule.
 Please refer to the sample articles above for reference.

 E-mail correspondence.
 Should you require any information regarding article submission, please feel free to contact the Editorial Office at ias@guest.arnes.si